jguevaraa/EsFrLt/README.md

 #

 ### MVP (DOM - CANVAS)
-CANVAS, This is a game where the player can move betwen squares.
+CANVAS, This is a game where the player need to avoid enemies, if the time is over or the lifes drop to 0 you lose.

 ### Backlog